kptdev/kpt/docsy/content/en/guides/consumer/get/_index.md

 Following is a short explanation of the command that will be demonstrated in this guide.

-- Copy the staging/cockroachdb subdirectory out of the [kubernetes examples] git repo
+- Get copies the `staging/cockroachdb` subdirectory from the [kubernetes examples] git repo
-  - Since a [Kptfile] is not included with the package, create a new one for the local package
+  - Since a [Kptfile] is not included with the package, a new one is created for the local package
-- Write the upstream metadata to the [Kptfile]
 - (Optional) commit the package and push to the team git repo
 - Apply the package to a cluster
   - May be pushed from the local package copy (manual) or from the team repo